cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/advanced-bundle-composition.md

 ## Bundle Inheritance

 Bundle inheritance allows you to easily share common configuration across numerous controllers.
-In this lab we will update your Ops controller bundle to extend a parent bundle with common configuration and plugins to be shared across all of your organizations controllers.
-First we will review the contents of the parent `base` bundle that has already been created and then we will update your Ops controller bundle to use the `base` bundle as a parent bundle.
+In this lab we will update your Ops controller bundle to extend a parent bundle providing common configuration and plugins to be shared across all of your organizations controllers.
+First we will review the contents of the parent `base` bundle that has already and then we will update your Ops controller bundle to use the `base` bundle as a parent bundle.
 The `base` bundle will include Jenkins configuration that enforces best practices across all of the controllers in the CloudBees CI cluster and a common set of plugins to be used across all controllers.

 1. First we will take a look at the `bundle.yaml` for the `base` bundle (also available on GitHub at https://github.com/cloudbees-days/parent-configuration-bundle/blob/main/bundle.yaml):
 ```yaml